emmy3000/Fix_My_Code_Challenge/README.md

 ```
 <br>
-Execute the `curl` command with the hosts IP address and default port 3000 to find out if connection can be established.
+Execute the `curl` command with the `Hostname` or `IP Address` and default `port 3000` as arguments to find out if connection can be established.
 <br>

 ```bash